mphare/HeadFirstJava/DotCom_v2/README.txt

-Chapter 5 Extra Strength Methods
+Chapter 6 Using the Java Library